wcarmon/docs/linux/ipc.md

 --------
 # Net (Sockets)
 1. Access: determined by file permissions
+1. Lifetime: name/identifier lives in file system
 1. Lifetime: Socket is dropped when no process has it open
-1. Lifetime: name/identifier lives in file system
+1. Scope: Sockets are the ONLY option for IPC across host machines

 ## Sockets / Datagram